byu-oit/byu-jwt-nodejs/README.md

 ```

 > **Note**
-> There is a bug in NodeJS Worker threads which requires us to use the `--no-worker-threads` flag when running tests.
+> There is a bug in Node.js Worker threads which requires us to use the `--no-worker-threads` flag when running tests.
 > Even with that flag enabled, some tests run into this bug.
 There isn't a bug report for the issue yet
 > (See [this discussion](https://github.com/avajs/ava/discussions/3191#discussioncomment-5571590)).